unrestrain/backdoor-code/README.md

 # backdoor code
-This is my first repository.
-It stores codes about backdoor attacks and methods
+This is DNN backdoor repository.
+It stores codes about backdoor attacks and defenses methods.